 Traditional knowledge of Mangroves along India’s coasts

 Where Khalisha grows, rice won’t survive (West Bengal) In the low-lying chars of coastal Bengal, the sudden spread of Khalisha (Aegiceras corniculatum) signals change.
 It grows where the soil turns saline.
-Its small white flowers may seem harmless, but they mark the end of paddy.
+Its spread marks increasing salinity, often signalling that paddy can no longer be grown.
 People shift to millet, which tolerates salt, or turn to prawn farming in waterlogged fields that once grew rice.

-The vanishing net dyed by mangrove bark (Goa) On Chorao Island, elders collect bark from Kandal (Ceriops tagal) to dye their nets.
+On Chorao Island, elders collect bark from Kandal (Ceriops tagal) to dye their nets.
 “Nave jale disana,” they say in Konkani—“the net disappears in water.”
-The bark deepens to a rust-red when boiled, making nets stronger and less visible to fish.
+When boiled, the bark releases a rust red dye that makes the nets stronger and less visible to fish.

 New mothers bathe in the ‘living tree’ (Maharashtra) Along the Konkan coast, the stilt-rooted Chir or jeevant zhad (meaning living tree) is boiled in bathwater.
 Women use it after childbirth to treat skin infections and cool inflammation.
 The bark is bitter but believed to be cleansing.
 Firewood is taken too, but carefully.
 Each year, they shift to different groves, a quiet rule that ensures the trees are not overused.
-It is a practice passed down between women, often without words—only water, leaves, and memory.
+The practice is passed down through generations, with different groves used each year to avoid overharvesting.

-If the forest stands, the village survives (Bhitarkanika, Odisha) After the 1999 super cyclone, this became a saying in Bhitarkanika.
+After the 1999 super cyclone, this became a saying in Bhitarkanika.
 Villages protected by Bani (Avicennia officinalis) saw less damage.
 The trees slowed the wind.
 Their roots held the soil.
-Even in later storms, the mangroves stood between life and loss.
+Many residents remember that villages protected by mangroves experienced less damage during later storms as well.

 Soil health seen in crab burrows (Bhitarkanika, Odisha) Fishers count crab burrows near the roots of Rhizophora trees.
 These small holes, dug by crabs, show how healthy the soil is.
 Many burrows mean the ground has enough oxygen and life below the surface.
 Few burrows mean the soil is weak or damaged.
 This helps them decide where to fish or plant.

 When birds nest, boats rest (Odisha) When openbill storks (goriya pakhi) begin nesting, engines are turned off.
 While they roost, the boat stays still.
-It is a sign to let nature breed in peace.
+Many fishers avoid disturbing nesting sites until the breeding season has passed.

 Keora trees stand as storm walls (Sundarbans, West Bengal) Keora/ Kewda (Pandanus tectorius), or mangrove apple, grows at the water’s edge.
 It stands strong in wind and wave, planted by many to break storms before they reach the village.